Right Now (SR-71 song): Music videos

 Two music videos for "Right Now" were shot.
 Version 1 features the band performing the song on a live setlist.

 The second music video for "Right Now", directed by Marcos Siega, features SR-71 playing the song in front of fans, intercut with scenes of the band running from a mob of fangirls.
 The second video ends as it is revealed that it was all a dream.
-Version 2 of the video got more heavy airplay on MTV than Version 1.
+Version 2 of the video got heavier airplay on MTV than Version 1.

-The first video has since officially become available online ln the official channel on YouTube.
+The first video has since officially become available online at the band's official YouTube channel.